summerdawn-ai/mcpify/src/Summerdawn.Mcpifier.Server/README.md

 dotnet tool install Summerdawn.Mcpifier.Server
 ```

-The dotnet tool version of the server requires the .NET 8.0 runtime or later.
+The .NET tool version of the server requires the .NET 8.0 runtime or later.

 ### Installation as a Standalone Binary